Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Pine Nuts Nutritional Benefits

-- Pine nuts are very high in calories, rich in protein and dietary fiber.
+- Pine nuts are very high in calories, rich in protein and dietary fibre.

-- They are high in the healthy fats, oleic acid, linoleic acid and pinolenic acid.
-Pinolenic acid releases hormones that suppresses appetite.
+- They are high in healthy fats, oleic acid, linoleic acid and pinolenic acid.
+Pinolenic acid releases hormones that suppress appetite.

 - They are free of sodium and contain a good amount of potassium.